AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 - Finally, check `gcloud services list --enabled | grep aiplatform` should return `aiplatform.googleapis.com`
 - And check `gcloud auth application-default set-quota-project llm-service-account-474620`
 - You are now ready to run the llm container in the instructions at the end of the `prompting.py` file.

+**Deliverables for LLM Container**
+- The logs of running the above prompting script can be found in the `src/llm/logs` folder.

 **Models container** --> Not necessary for milestone 2 yet (empty) ...